Wildlife in Himachal Pradesh

 A full range of Western Himalayan ecosystem occurs in Himachal Pradesh, which is comparatively a smaller state of India.
-The zone of Shivalik range is 40 to 50 Km. wide and consists of numerous low ridges with pine and broad leaved forests found at low latitude.
+The zone of the Shivalik range is 40 to 50 Km. wide and consists of numerous low ridges with pine and broad-leaved forests found at low latitude.

 The Pir Panjal range and its associated spur, the Dhauladhar range, sometimes rise up to 6000 meters represent the middle or lesser Himalayas in the state.
 The temperate flora of this zone consists mainly of conifers and oak forests along with their associates.

 The Great Himalayan Range Zone is arid and cold desert region of Lahaul & Spiti and the parts of Kinnaur Districts of the state.